 If you have piercings on your face that are not for cultural purposes or not on your ears, they should be removed during the conference.
 This includes large studs and gauges on gentlemen.

-More information on Dress Code can be found at: http://www.unausa.org/global-classrooms-model-un/how-to-participate/model-un-preparation/dressing-for-success
+More information on MUN dress code can be found at: http://www.unausa.org/global-classrooms-model-un/how-to-participate/model-un-preparation/dressing-for-success